 Here is what I learned about Wisconsin while I lived there –

-Fridays are for Fish Fries and Fish Boils.
-Every supper club has Fish Fries on Friday nights and if you are really lucky you get invited to a fish boil.
+- Fridays are for Fish Fries and Fish Boils.
+Every supper club has a Fish Fry on Friday nights and if you are really lucky you get invited to a fish boil (ewe!!!).
 Admittedly I thought a “fish boil” sounded awful until I tried it.
-Fish boils are amazing – best fish (usually Lake Trout) with corn, onions, and potatoes.
+Fish boils are amazing.
+Lake Trout boiled with corn, onions, potatoes and seasoning.
 It involves a big fire, super cool and loads of fun.
 If you EVER get an invite – go!

-In the five years I lived in Wisconsin I lived in Manitowoc, Mishicot and Ashwaubenon – good chance you can only pronounce the name of one of these cities!
+In the five years I was in Wisconsin I lived in Manitowoc, Mishicot and Ashwaubenon!

 And Wisconsin loves their Green Bay Packers!
 Football is a way of life in Wisconsin and I love it too!
 I lived in Wisconsin for about five years and I’ve been a Packer-Backer ever since!
 Now that it’s football season….
 I’m a happy gal!

 So, since it’s now football season (YAY!)
 I wanted to share my favorite way to make brats.
 Good beer brats, slow cooked on the stove and finished on the grill.
 They are the best game day grub!